Horsham: Comments

 In 2007, a Reader's Digest poll put Horsham as the 25th best place in mainland Britain to bring up a family.

-On 27 September 2007, Horsham was awarded as the overall winner of Britain in Bloom in the large town / small city category a Gold Award.
-It also has the honour of being presented with the Royal Horticultural Society's 'Bloomin' Wild' award, which reflected the theme for year's national judging.
+On 27 September 2007, Horsham was awarded a Gold Award as the overall winner of Britain in Bloom in the large town/small city category.
+It also has the honour of being presented with the Royal Horticultural Society's Bloomin' Wild award, which reflected the theme for year's national judging.

-Horsham is placed number 27 in the book Crap Towns: The 50 Worst Places To Live In The UK.
-The satirical book describes Horsham as "a No Fun Zone run by new conservatives for old conservatives."